Color confinement, chiral symmetry breaking, and catalytic effect induced by monopole and instanton creations: Monopoles

 We put the monopole and anti-monopole on the dual-sites in the spatial volume $V_{s}$ at the time-slice $\frac{T}{2}$, maintaining the three-dimensional distance $D$ between them to be approximately 1.1 [fm]. $T$ is the time component of the lattice volume $V$.
 This proper distance is determined by checking the stability of the density of the monopoles and anti-monopoles, which is explained in our previous study~\cite{DiGH3}.

-We confirm that the added monopole and anti-monopole do not affect the numerical results of the lattice spacing $a^{(1)}$ and $a^{(2)}$, which are calculated from the static potential, as shown in Table~\ref{tb:lattice_a_all_1} in~\ref{sec:lattice_a_all}.
-Therefore, we use the outcomes of the lattice spacing computed using the analytic formula~\cite{Necco1} and Sommer scale $r_{0}$ = 0.5 [fm] in this study.
+We confirm that the added monopole and anti-monopole do not affect the numerical results of the lattice spacing, which are calculated from the static potential.
+The numerical results are presented in Table 1 in~\cite{Hasegawa5}.
+Therefore, we use the outcomes of the lattice spacing that are computed with the analytic formula~\cite{Necco1} and the Sommer scale $r_{0}$ = 0.5 [fm] in this study.

-The simulation parameters of $\beta$ for the lattice spacing $a$, lattice volumes $V$, magnetic charges $m_{c}$, locations of the monopole and ant-monopole, and distances $D$ are given in Table~\ref{tb:lattice}.
+The simulation parameters of $\beta$ for the lattice spacing $a$, lattice volumes $V$, magnetic charges $m_{c}$, locations of the monopole and ant-monopole, and distances $D$ are presented in Table~\ref{tb:lattice}.

 To confirm whether we correctly add the monopole and anti-monopole to the configurations, we diagonalize the SU(3) matrices under the condition of the maximal Abelian gauge and perform the Abelian projection~\cite{tHooft3}.
 We restrain the Gribov copy from influencing the numerical results using the simulated annealing algorithm and analyze the Abelian monopoles.